jeffpk62/tone-analyzer/case-studies.md

 ### Goals
 {: #onlineDatingGoals}

 Correlate the tone of an individual's profile with the tone of a potential match's profile.
-Also discover whether that correlation would predict match success.
+Also, discover whether that correlation predicts match success.

 ### Actions
 {: #onlineDatingActions}